-Following on from the announcement of the 10-Point Plan, the Government has set a new target for carbon emissions to reach 68% of what they were in 1990 by the end of 2030.
-Here Duncan Burt, our COP26 Director, shares his thoughts on what this means for the UK’s journey to net zero.
+Following the announcement of the 10-Point Plan, the Government has set a new target for carbon emissions to reach 68% of what they were in 1990 by the end of 2030.
+Here Duncan Burt, our Chief Sustainability Officer, shares his thoughts on what this means for the UK’s journey to net zero.

 Coming hot on the heels of the 10-point plan, this is a significant announcement for the UK.
 The new target allows BEIS, the COP President and the Prime Minister to draw an important line in the sand internationally; and signpost a clear path forward in the UK regarding our commitment to tackling climate change by reducing carbon emissions.